Visit Lake Annecy, Rhone-Alpes

 Visitors will all want to visit Annecy itself but be sure to allow time to explore some of the villages around the lake.

-Veyrier du Lac is a small and expensive place to pass time.
+Veyrier-du-Lac is a small and expensive place to pass time.
 The beachfront is mostly residential apart from the port, but the area does provide some walks in the direction of the mountains.
 You can dine in a Michelin 3-star restaurant (La Maisons de Mark Veyrat) or one of the many others dotted through the village.

-Menthon St Bernard boasts its very own castle, still privately owned by the Menthon family, and open in summer for tourists to visit and gasp at the glorious views of the lake and mountains.
+Menthon-Saint-Bernard boasts its very own castle, still privately owned by the Menthon family, and open in summer for tourists to visit and gasp at the glorious views of the lake and mountains.
 The village has a port, where swimming is free, or a beach which is only free in the evenings.

 Paddle boats can be hired from the port, which also has a restaurant, pétanque alleys, lots of parking, and views of the picturesque hotel just along from the port.
 (The hotel itself allows guests or visitors to dine with lovely views of the lake as the sun sets in summer.)